PSAbhiram045/CVMPlusPlus/README.md

 OVERVIEW
 --------
-CVM++ is a custom programming language built entirely from scratch in C++.
+CVM++ is a custom programming language and execution engine built entirely from scratch in modern C++17.
+The project implements a complete compiler pipeline, including a lexer, recursive-descent parser, bytecode compiler, and stack-based virtual machine.
 Rather than relying on existing interpreter tools or wrappers, we wrote the entire pipeline by hand.
 Source code is processed through a custom lexer, a recursive-descent parser, a bytecode compiler, and finally a stack-based